2025 IGIVE Augusta University employee giving campaign kicks off Sept. 9

 Who is eligible?

-The $2,000 salary increase is for all active, regular, benefits-eligible faculty and non-academic staff at Augusta University actively employed on July 1, 2023.
-The increase will be prorated based on employees’ work hours.
-Employees not receiving benefits, including temporary and those working less than 30 hours, are not eligible for the increase.
+The COLA salary adjustment is for all regular fully benefited (30+ standard hours) faculty and staff of the USG who are actively employed on July 1, 2024.
+Partially benefited employees working less than 30 hours and non-benefited employees, including temporary and those working less than 20 hours are not eligible for the adjustment.
 There may be exceptions to the eligibility population based on unit structure and funding.

 When will the COLA increase take effect?